-The port maintains a "Group A" Non-Transient/Non-Community (NTNC) potable water system which is regulated under Washington Administrative Code (WAC) Chapter 290 by the Washington State Department of Health (WDOH), Division of Drinking Water.
+The port maintains a "Group A" Non-Transient/Non-Community (NTNC) potable water system which is regulated under Washington Administrative Code (WAC) Chapter 290 the Washington State Department of Health (WDOH), Divisi of Drinking Water.
 As a precautionary measure, all drinking water supplied by the port is treated with chlorine to help remove some potential contaminants.
 For more information about groundwater, contact the WDOH at 800-525-0127.

-MAXIMUM CONTAMINANT LEVEL (MCL)

-The highest level of a contaminant that is allowed in

-drinking water.

-MAXIMUM CONTAMINANT LEVEL GOAL (MCLG)

-The level of contaminant in drinking water below which there

-is no known or expected health risk.

-ppb (Parts per billion) ppm (Parts per million)
+NE = not established MCLG = health-based, non-enforceable Maximum Contaminant Level Goals d by MAXIMUM CONTAMINANT LEVEL (MCL): The highest level of a contaminant that is allowed in drinking water. on n MAXIMUM CONTAMINANT LEVEL GOAL (MCLG) The level of contaminant in drinking water below which there is no known or expected health risk. ppb (Parts per billion) ppm (Parts per million)